terryfeverpitch/Javascript-Tutorials/README.md

 Javascript-Tutorials
 ====================

-Some Javascript tutorials and example.
+Some Javascript tutorials and examples.

 W3Schools Javascript Tutorial :